Special Needs Pets

 Shannon crazy dog logo

-Over the years, Shannon has come across many pets that, for one reason or another, aren’t “normal.”
+Over the years, many pet-sitters have come across many pets that, for one reason or another, aren’t “normal.”
 They are “Special Needs Pets” because they have behavioral issues, medical needs, or are senior pets.

 Common Behavioral and Medical Issues